Camila (band)

-Camila is a Mexican pop rock group formed in 2003 by Mario Domm and Pablo Hurtado.
-Until 2013, Samo was also part of this group.
+Camila is a Mexican pop rock group formed in 2005 by Mario Domm, Pablo Hurtado and Samuel "Samo" Parra.

 Biographies

 Founded by the award-winning composer, singer and producer Mario Domm (Coahuila, Mexico), Camila made its official debut in 2005 when Domm signed his first record contract with Sony BMG Norte, together with his friends and colleagues guitarist Pablo Hurtado (San Luis Potosí) and Veracruz native Samo.
 Camila made Todo Cambió (2006) and Dejarte de amar (2010), which gained them success in Latin America.

 Songs like “Abrázame,” “Coleccionista de canciones,” “Todo cambió,” “Mientes,” “Aléjate de mí” and “Bésame,” have gained them three Latin Grammy Awards, three Billboard Awards, Diamond and Platinum certifications, and more than two million albums sold worldwide.

 Additionally, they have performed in major venues, such as New York's and Los Angeles’ NOKIA, El Coliseo in Puerto Rico, in Barquisimeto, Venezuela (a concert with a hundred thousand people in attendance), el Gran Rex de Buenos Aires, Argentina and Viña del Mar, Chile, and Mexico.
 The band has also worked with international stars, such as Colbie Caillat, Kenny G, Alejandro Sanz, Alejandra Guzman, Reyli, Chambao, Aleks Syntek, and Wanessa Camargo.

 In 2014, Camila launched a third studio album, Elypse.
-It was be the first album released as a duo since Samo left the group.
+It was the first album released as a duo since Samo left the group.
 “Decidiste dejarme,” was the leading single for the album.

-Their fourth studio album, 9:30pm, was released in 2019.
+Their fourth studio album, Hacia adentro, was released in 2019.

+On March 31, 2023, the band released their single "Fugitivos".
+This is their first material to feature Samo since their second album Dejarte de Amar.